tychop/GitGulf/README.md

     -b, --branch BRANCH: Switch all repositories to a specified branch.
     -m, --main         : Switch all repositories to the main branch.
     -d, --development  : Switch all repositories to the development branch.

+or use one of the shortcuts:
+    gg COMMAND, ggs, ggf, ggp, ggpr, ggc, ggb BRANCH, ggd, ggm

 Shortcuts:
     gg        : Same as 'gitgulf'.